SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

 The Tenderloin is a historical district that sits next to Union Square.
 It's home to many high-end hotels and some of our famous theaters.
-If fact, you would not even notice that know you are entering the Tenderloin, and leaving Union Square, since it's a seamless transition from one district to the next.
+If fact, you would not even notice when you are leaving Union Square and entering the Tenderloin, since it's a seamless transition from one district to the next.

 The Tenderloin is where many of the homeless population receive services such as health care, housing, and food, which is why you find such a large concentration here.